St. Anthony's - St Anthony's Parish Drayton Valley

 History of St. Anthony's Parish - Drayton Valley

-Our history begins when Fr.
-Joseph Sullivan, who was the priest at Entwistle, came to Drayton Valley and celebrated the first Mass in the local community hall on June 19, 1955 for those Catholics who did not go home on the weekends.
 In the early years this was a transient town - so parishioners were transferring in and out regularly.
-Drayton Valley was not considered "home" to most of people who worked here.
-"Home" was wherever you came from - and that's where you went on days off.
+DV was not considered “home” to most of people who worked here.
+“Home” was wherever you came from - and that’s where you went on days off.

 Nowadays, people from Drayton Valley are proud to call this "home" - which leads to a feeling of stability that wasn't part of life here 40 or 50 years ago.